maunikms/terrafrom-projects/TerraSnack/README.md

 ### Accessing the Game

-Once the deployment is successful, access the Snack Game through the following URL: [Your-S3-Bucket-URL](#)
+Once the deployment is successful, access the Snack Game through your S3 bucket URL

 ## Notes